 To create an EOS Account you need a key pair which consists of a private key and a public key.
 If you already have a key pair, please skip this section and navigate to HOW TO CREATE AN EOS ACCOUNT.

 The Ledger Nano S comes with a private key already stored on the device, so you don’t need to generate a key pair.
-Instead, you need to attach the key pair from Ledger to Scatter without ever exposing the private key.
+Instead, you need to attach the key pair from Ledger to Anchor without ever exposing the private key.

 Follow these instructions: